curl/curl/docs/cmdline-opts/connect-to.md

 # `--connect-to`

 For a request intended for the `HOST1:PORT1` pair, connect to `HOST2:PORT2` instead.
-This option is suitable to direct requests at a specific server, e.g. at a specific cluster node in a cluster of servers.
 This option is only used to establish the network connection.
 It does NOT affect the hostname/port number that is used for TLS/SSL (e.g. SNI, certificate verification) or for the application protocols.

 `HOST1` and `PORT1` may be empty strings, meaning any host or any port number.
 `HOST2` and `PORT2` may also be empty strings, meaning use the request's